Cosmetic Products Regulation and Compliance

 - Other legislation governs the labelling of cosmetic products for consumer information such as trade measurement, country of origin, name and address, transportation and storage.
 Special labelling is required for aerosols

-EHP in the years before NICNAS came into existence in 1989 collected and correlated the cosmetic ingredients in use by the cosmetic industry and submitted it for inclusion in the Inventory.
-Since the 20 years of NICNAS operations, EHP has successfully had approved on behalf of clients over 200 certificate notifications (STDs, LTDs, PLCs, SNs, EXs), almost 100 permit applications (LVCs, CEPs, EIPs) and over 800 10-100kg pa Cosmetic CE-1 Advices for Exemption.
+Priot to 1989 when NICNAS came into existence, EHP collected and correlated the cosmetic ingredients in use by the cosmetic industry and submitted it for inclusion in the Inventory.
+In the following 21 years of NICNAS operations, EHP has successfully had drafted and submitted on behalf of clients over 200 certificate notifications (STDs, LTDs, PLCs, SNs, EXs), almost 100 permit applications (LVCs, CEPs, EIPs) and approximately 1,000 10-100kg/year Cosmetic CE-1 / Form 15 Low Volume Exemptions.